 no later than February of the year in which enrollment is sought.
 The applicant must have taken the LSAT within the past five years.
 If an applicant repeats the LSAT, the application will be reviewed using the highest score.
 In some cases, the Admissions Committee may also give weight to all scores the applicant has obtained.

-Each applicant must submit a personal statement as part of the admission process.
+As part of our law school's admission process, each applicant is required to submit a personal statement.
 Because the Admissions Committee does not conduct personal interviews, this is the applicant’s opportunity to address committee members.
 The statement should emphasize the applicant’s background, suitability for admission, or the reasons for undertaking legal studies.
 Applicants may write about personal characteristics and circumstances; strengths; work experiences; extracurricular activities; ethnic, economic, and educational background; or any other topic that will help the committee evaluate you.

 Letters of Recommendation